New York Court Records

 A New York traffic ticket has the following five sections:

-Court Information: contains the name of the court where the defendant must appear or send a response.
+Court Information: Contains the name of the court where the defendant should appear or send a response.
 The court address is also included in this section as well as the date and time by which the defendant must respond to the ticket either in person or by mail.

 New York DMV License Violation Points